Saul Kassin: Career books, awards, research, and advocacy

-Kassin also created the first laboratory research methods (the most notable being the computer crash experiment, used in forensic psychology to study the problems with certain types of police interrogation techniques and why innocent people confess.
-Along with fellow experts Steven Drizin, Thomas Grisso, Gisli Gudjonsson, Richard Leo, and Allison Redlich, he wrote a 2010 AP-LS White Paper called "Police-Induced Confessions: Risk Factors and Recommendations."
-To assess the consensus of opinions within the scientific community, he and his colleagues also recently published a survey of confession experts from all over the world.
+Kassin created the first laboratory research methods (the most notable being the computer crash experiment) used in forensic psychology to study the problems with certain types of police interrogation techniques and why innocent people confess.
+Along with fellow experts Steven Drizin, Thomas Grisso, Gisli Gudjonsson, Richard Leo, and Allison Redlich, he wrote a 2010 AP-LS Scientific Review Paper called "Police-Induced Confessions: Risk Factors and Recommendations."
+Along with fellow experts Hayley Cleary, Gisli Gudjonsson, Richard Leo, Christian Meissner, Allison Redlich, and Kyle Scherr, this Review Paper (SRP 2.0) was revised in 2025.

 Over the years, Kassin has published many other empirical articles on the subject of confessions and has introduced such terms as positive coercion bias, minimization and maximization, guilt-presumptive interrogation, the phenomenology of innocence, and the forensic confirmation bias In recent articles, he explains why judges, juries, and others tend to believe false confessions even when contradicted eyewitnesses, alibis, DNA, and other evidence.
 In 2018, he and his colleagues published a survey of confession experts worldwide that indicated the consensus of opinions within the scientific community.

-Kassin has long advocated for the mandatory video recording of suspect interviews and interrogations—in their entirety and without exception.
+Kassin has long advocated for the mandatory video recording of suspect interviews and interrogations from start to finish.
 With funding support from the National Science Foundation, he and his colleagues conducted a series of experiments on the effects of video recording on police, suspects, and lay fact finders, including the first fully randomized field experiment involving actual suspects.
 The results have all been published.

-Kassin's work is cited all over the world, including by the U.S. Supreme Court and the Supreme Courts of Canada and Israel.
+Kassin's work is cited all over the world.
 He has worked on many high-profile cases and with the Innocence Project to use psychology to help prevent and correct wrongful convictions.
-He has testified as an expert witness in state, federal, and military courts.
-He was recently the subject of a feature article published in SCIENCE.
+He has testified as an expert witness in state, federal, and military courts and was the subject of a feature article published in SCIENCE.

-Published in June 2022, Kassin's newest book is titled DUPED: Why Innocent People Confess - And Why We Believe Their Confessions.
+In June 2022, Kassin published a book titled DUPED: Why Innocent People Confess - And Why We Believe Their Confessions.
 Combining real cases and psychological research, this book describes how this unimaginable aspect of human behavior happens and then how false confessions corrupt forensics and other evidence, forces guilty pleas, blinds judges and juries, and stigmatizes defendants their entire lives—even after they are exonerated.